neovim/neovim/MAINTAIN.md

 Exceptions to this policy may be made (for experimental subsystems or when there is broad consensus among maintainers).
-The rationale for the exception should be stated explicitly somewhere publicily visible.
+The rationale for the exception should be stated explicitly and publicly.

 Third-party dependencies
 ------------------------